Related Posts: Canoeing From The Pikitigushi’s Cliff Lake to Echo Rock on Lake Nipigon … a summary of our trip with lots of pix

 During the spring freshets, the waters of the Pickitigouching are said to be quite milky from the clay which they hold in suspension, and hence the Indian name of this stream, which signifies the Muddy River.

-On our way over to #264, we checked out the point across from our campsite which, from the point by our campsite, looked like another possible site.
+On our way over to #264, we checked out the point across from our campsite which looked like another possible site.
 Ten minutes of tromping around later, we had to conclude that there was nothing there that would get us to stay and put up a tent!
 Off we went to see the pictographs.

-Dewdney had the following to say about his Site #264, which is the fourth side on the west side of the lake in his scheme fo things –
+Dewdney had the following to say about his Pictograph Site #264.
+In his scheme of things, it is the fourth and northernmost of the sites on the west side of the lake –

 My shot of Face I is a good example of the A+ blur you can achieve when your camera is set at 1/30th sec. and you are sitting in a canoe bobbing up and down!